|

 All visitors are greeted in the Tipton-Haynes Museum and Education Center.
 The museum houses the permanent and temporary exhibit areas, education and reception space, a museum shop, and a library and archives that relate to the early history of Tennessee, as well as the Tipton and Haynes families.
 All are wheelchair accessible.

-Click Here to visit Tipton-Haynes online!! |
+Visit Tipton-Haynes online!! |

-Combine Tipton Haynes State Historic Site with one of
+Combine this vacation partner with one of

 Appalachian GhostWalks Ghost History & Bigfoot Tours